baobabKoodaa/cybersecuritybase-project/README.md

 **Warning:** if you run this, make sure port 8080 is **not** accessible from the internet.

 This project has 1 cool implementation flaw, which allows users to delete expenses from other users' books.
 See if you can find it?
 In total it has 3 distinct vulnerabilities that I'm aware of.
-At least 4 items on [OWASP top10 list](https://www.owasp.org/index.php/Top_10_2013-Top_10)are violated.
+At least 4 items on [OWASP top10 list](https://www.owasp.org/index.php/Top_10_2013-Top_10) are violated.

 When you run it, the db is populated with some data and 2 users: